AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 mode!) and switch the input directory with a dash (`-`):

 ```
-afl-fuzz -i - -o output -- bin/target -d @@
+afl-fuzz -i - -o output -- bin/target -someopt @@
 ```

 Adding a dictionary is helpful.
 See the directory [dictionaries/](../dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dictionaries/FORMAT.dict`.
-With afl-clang-lto, you have an autodictionary generation for which you need to do nothing except to use afl-clang-lto as the compiler.
+With `afl-clang-lto`, you have an autodictionary generation for which you need to do nothing except to use afl-clang-lto as the compiler.
+With `afl-clang-fast` you can set `AFL_LLVM_DICT2FILE=/full/path/to/new/file.dic` to automatically generate a dictionary during target compilation.
 You also have the option to generate a dictionary yourself, see [utils/libtokencap/README.md](../utils/libtokencap/README.md).

 afl-fuzz has a variety of options that help to workaround target quirks like